FailAcademy/learning/wdp-vancouver/_lessons/week-02/02-intro-to-programming.md

 layout: lesson
 title: Intro to Programming
 slides: ['_slides/week-02/02-intro-to-programming.md']
-lesson_date: 2016-04-19
+lesson_date: 2016-07-12
 ---

+## Pre-work

+*There is no pre-work for this lesson.*

+---

 ## Learning Objectives

-- Think like a programmer
+- Define what "programming" is, as well as the essential mind set characteristics, tools, and skills of a professional programmer.
-- Illustrate concepts such as statements, booleans, conditions, loops and variables
+- Explore basic programming concepts such as statements, booleans, conditions, loops and variables in pseudocode.
+- Define what an algorithm is.
-- Use Scratch to build a basic program using graphical “pseudo code”
+- Use Scratch to build a basic program using graphical pseudocode.

 ---